ocaml/ocaml.org/data/tutorials/language/1ds_01_arrays.md

 ### Length of an Array

-The `Array.length` function returns the size of an array.
-For example, to get the size of the array `even_numbers` created above:
+The `Array.length` function returns the size of an array:

 ```ocaml
 # Array.length even_numbers;;